krasimir/fabrico/README.md

 ## Package manager

-Inspired by [npm](https://npmjs.org/) and [bundler](http://gembundler.com/), the manager could download content from GitHub.
-It is not meant to be only for PHP based application, but for any other kind of software, which uses GitHub's repositories.
+Inspired by [npm](https://npmjs.org/) and [bundler](http://gembundler.com/), the manager could download content from any source, including GitHub.
+It is not meant to be only for PHP based application, but for any other kind of software.
 You can install modules by specifying owner, repository, branch, directory and commit.
+You can also use the manager to download just a file or a zip archive.

 *There is no any special kind of file which you have to add to define a module.
 Basically every directory is a separated module.
 However if you want to use the fabrico's loader you will have to add index.php in the main module's directory.*